athomasoriginal/dotfiles/README.md

 ### duti

 - duti is a program built to make it easier to configure which filetypes are opened by which application.
 For example, lets say you want all `.html` files to be opened by `Atom` and not the default browser, we can configure this in Duti.
 For more info, see the `.duti` file.

+### .macos

+- [Preferences by the commandline]

+[Preferences by the commandline]: https://pawelgrzybek.com/change-macos-user-preferences-via-command-line/